sheidvasser/FAQs-model/README.md

 # Trial-repository
 This project includes a tiny amount of code lines.
-Those are FAQs asked to Sheidvasser.
+Those are FAQs asked to Roman Sheidvasser.